Mathematics

 MATH 443 Algebra for Teachers 3 Credit Hours

 Algebraic structure is emphasized, especially as it relates to arithmetic.
 Emphasis is on the development of algebraic reasoning and generalizations with the appropriate pedagogy.
 Curriculum issues relevant to teaching algebra for conceptual understanding are included.
 Major topics include algebraic representations of linear, exponential, power and quadratic patterns, systems of equations, and applications.
 An investigative approach involving problem solving, reasoning and proof, connections and communications will be emphasized.
 Classroom resources and materials are considered as well as calculators and computer technology as problem-solving tools to aid in algebraic thinking.
 No credit for CASL concentration, minor or area of focus.
 Students cannot receive credit for both MATH 443 and MATH 543.
-(F, W, S).
+(F, AY).

 Restriction(s):